-- 4. A student may submit a request to the Board of Examiners of the Science Education and Communication (SEC) Master's programme to grant a limited secondary school teaching qualification, which means that the student will be authorized to teach in the first three years at havo/vwo schools and the theoretical learning track at vmbo schools.
-The SEC Board of Examiners will grant the request if the student meets the following conditions: - the student has completed the Education minor (30 credits) with no failing marks, and - the student is entitled to the certification in accordance with the "verwantschapstabel educatieve minor chart".
+A student may submit a request to the Board of Examiners of the Science Education and Communication (SEC) Master's programme to grant a limited secondary school teaching qualification, which means that the student will be authorized to teach in the first three years at havo/vwo schools and the theoretical learning track at vmbo schools.
+Provided that the student has completed the Bachelor's degree programme, the Board of Examiners grants the request if the following conditions have been met:

+- a. the student has successfully completed the minor Educatie, 30 credits (with all the results being at least a 6.0 or a pass), - b. the student is entitled to the status according to the "verwantschapstabel educatieve minor".